GitBruno/Open-Source-Lonely-Roads/Goals & Todo.md

 # CONS
 -This system uses more power in standby then a passive system
 -This system is less efficient then a passive system (duh)
+-This system does not distribute CV and gate signals

 # TODO
-- Solve power input question
+- Power Input 15–21V (15 is best, most laptop chargers are 19V)
-- Re arrange pcb design for better spacing
-- Make space for heatsinks
+- Re arrange pcb design for better spacing (Make space for heatsinks and bigger caps)
+- Move bigger caps before regulators (Smaller noise caps behind is fine)
+- Bigger caps on input rails
 - Solve magic smoke from negative input cap (16v may not be high enough on the caps, should have gone 30v+)
 - Put diodes after fuses to stop flooding on a critical fail
+- Organise Open Source Certificate to link back here and create testing logs
+- Update PCB silk layer before next prototype
 - Test prototype in system

 # DONE